terra-money/docs/docs/validate/manage-a-terra-validator/faq.md

 ### What is the incentive to run a validator?

 Validators earn more revenue than their delegators through commission.
-They also play a major role in determining on-chain exchange rates through the [`Oracle`](../../develop/terra-core/module-specifications/spec-oracle.md), where they get rewarded for faithfully reporting exchange rates with swap fees.
+They also play a major role in determining on-chain exchange rates through the [oracle module](../../develop/module-specifications/spec-oracle.md), where they get rewarded for faithfully reporting exchange rates with swap fees.

 ### What is a validator's commission?